exasol/sqlalchemy-exasol/doc/user_guide/examples/specific_focuses/autocommit.rst

        :start-at: # 3.
 Data Manipulation Language (DML)

 Like the :ref:`ddl` example, it is preferred here to use ``begin()`` in the with-block.
 This behaves the same whether ``AUTOCOMMIT`` is enabled or disabled.
-For a slightly more nuanced discussion, see :ref:`begin_or_connect`.
+For a more nuanced discussion, see :ref:`begin_or_connect`.

 .. _begin_or_connect:

 Connection Management in SQLAlchemy
 -----------------------------------